Deadline December 6, 2024

 About this program

-Overnutrition is on the rise in one part of the landscape, resulting in lifestyle related diseases, such as obesity, type II diabetes and heart disease.
-At the same time undernutrition persist in other areas, causing a.o. increased mortality and poor childhood development.
-While some consumers are stuck in food deserts, with limited to no access to fresh produce, producers may have difficulty finding profitable markets.
+Over and undernutrition are on the rise in these landscapes with consumers stuck in food deserts and producers having difficulty finding profitable markets, leading to a rise in lifestyle related diseases, such as obesity and heart disease, as well as increased mortality and poor childhood development.
 City governments and urban planners can play a key role in addressing these issues by putting food on the urban agenda, yet many cities lack a food agenda.